obi-ml-public/ECG-LV-Dysfunction/README.md

 The web interface to run the full model is available at http://onebraveideaml.org/

 # Model architecture
-The model consists of 20 layers of multi_conv2D module, which consists of 3 different-depth 2D convolutional layers.
+The model consists of a layer of 2D convolutional neural network (CNN) layer followed by 20 layers of multi_conv2D module, which consists of 3 different-depth 2D-CNN layers.
+The first CNN layer has a kernel shape of (7x3) whille all remaining CNN layers have (3x3).
+The final CNN layer is followed by a global average pooling and a single fully connected layer.
 The model has 258,754,113 parameters (258,546,625 trainable)